 Vegetable gardening requires a commitment of time and effort, but growing your own fresh vegetables doesn't have to take over your life.
 If you start with a few easy to grow vegetables that don't require daily care, you will be eating fresh all summer.
 You don't even need a full garden: Most of these vegetables can be grown in containers and kept at a hand's reach.
 So no excuses—you can be a vegetable gardener, no matter your climate.

 01 of 06

 Beans are one of the most prolific vegetables you can have in your garden.
 Pole beans, in particular, keep going from mid-summer until frost.
 All you need is a packet of seeds and something for them to grow on.

 Don't let the idea of a trellis put you off.
 You can grow pole beans along a fence or railing or up some string or twine.
 The only caveat for having a continual harvest of beans is that you actually have to harvest them.
-If you leave them on the plant, the plant will stop setting more pods.
-But if you are planting beans, I'm assuming you like to eat them.
-Eat away!Continue to 2 of 6 below.
+If you leave them on the plant, it will stop setting more pods.

 02 of 06

-It's easy to grow tomatoes, but more difficult to keep them healthy.
-Tomatoes are prone to a miscellany of fungal diseases that set in as soon as the weather heat up and becomes humid.
-The low maintenance choice for tomatoes would be hybrid cherry tomatoes.
-Hybrids generally have better disease resistance than open pollinated plants and many varieties have been bred to grow more vigorously and yield more fruits.
-Sounds good?
+It's easy to grow tomatoes but more difficult to keep them healthy.
+Tomatoes are prone to a miscellany of fungal diseases that set in as soon as the weather heats up and becomes humid.
+The low-maintenance choice for tomatoes would be hybrid cherry tomatoes.
+Hybrids generally have better disease resistance than open-pollinated plants, and many varieties have been bred to grow more vigorously and yield more fruits.

 03 of 06